 UPDATE: To-Go/Delivery of Alcohol and Outdoor Expansion of Licensed Premises has been EXTENDED by the NY State Liquor Authority to September 4, 2020.
 For more information and guidance on To-Go & Delivery, please visit the SLA site here.

 - Looking for grants?
 Check out this round-up (and apply!) from iFundWomen.com

 - Another source of grants for female-founded small businesses in need!
-My Founder Story will award a $500 grant every week through June; apply here.
+The next My Founder Story $500 grant winner will be announced on September 1; apply here.